 Diversity is Not an Afterthought

 Two days of three stages running constantly and every panel had diversity.
 We had builders from the southside of Chicago and venture capital from China.
-This was the conference without any panel about women in blockchain or black people in tech.
-We simply found awesome people doing amazing things.
+We had more diverse representation than any blockchain conference I have attended.
+We simply paid attention and found awesome people doing amazing things.
 Women led the conversation just as much as the men did because we took the time to examine our efforts even on a short planning time frame.